fpsvogel/fpsvogel.com/src/_posts/2020-07-23-build-a-blog-with-zs-static-site-generator.md

 - Create a Markdown file with the date in the filename (such as "2020-07-23-zs.md").
 - Set the title and subtitle in the YAML header.
 - Write the content.
-- Rebuild the site with zs (also run compile my Sass; I do both at once with a batch script).
+- Rebuild the site with zs (also compile my Sass; I do both at once with a batch script).
 - Push to Github, and my site on Netlify automatically updates.

-Oh, and I had fun [finding programming jokes](http://www.devtopics.com/best-programming-jokes/) for my mascot owl up above.
+Oh, and I had fun [finding programming jokes](http://www.devtopics.com/best-programming-jokes/) for my mascot owl in the site's header section.